A Dominant Strategy Truthful, Deterministic Multi-Armed Bandit Mechanism with Logarithmic Regret: Extension to Multi-Slot SSA

 \section{Extension to Multi-Slot SSA}

 In the previous sections, we assumed that there was a single slot for which the advertisers were competing.
 We now look at a more general setting where there are $M$ slots to be allocated to the $K$ agents.
 As before, each advertiser has exactly one ad for display and the CTR for advertisement $i$ is denoted by $\mu_i$.
 Recall that in the case of single slot auctions, the CTR exactly denoted the probability with which an ad received a click.
-However in the generalized setting of multi-slot auctions, an additional parameter comes into play while computing the click probability.
+However in the generalized setting of multi-slot auctions, an additional parameter comes into play while computing the click probability due to which the problem becomes much harder \cite{gatti2015truthful}.

 Each position or slot $m$ is associated with a parameter $\lambda_m$ called `prominence'. $\lambda_m$ denotes the probability with which a user observes an ad at slot $m+1$ given he has observed the ad at slot $m$.
 In order to understand the need for this parameter, a useful scenario to imagine is the listing of web-pages in Google for a query.
 There are two phases that one can think of once the listing of pages or results have appeared. \\ \textbf{Phase 1:} This is the phase where a user scans through the pages listed.
 A page listed higher up in the ranking (say second from the top) has more chances of being observed by a user rather than a page that is far below in the ranking (say fifth from the top). $\lambda_4$, for instance, denotes the probability that a user observes the fifth page, given he has observed the fourth page.
-Coming back to sponsored ads, we assume that $\lambda_1 =1$, that is, the ad listed in the first slot is surely observed.
-We denote by $\Gamma_m$ the probability that an ad at slot $m$ is observed. $\Gamma_m$ is computed as, $ \Gamma_m = \prod_{s=1}^{m-1} \lambda_s $.\\ \textbf{Phase 2:} After having scanned through the list, the user decides to click one or more of the shown ads.
+Coming back to sponsored ads, we assume that $\lambda_0 =1$, that is, the ad listed in the first slot is surely observed.
+We denote by $\Gamma_m$ the probability that an ad at slot $m$ is observed. $\Gamma_m$ is computed as,

+This modeling assumption for $\Gamma_m$ is known as position dependent cascade model.\\ \textbf{Phase 2:} After having scanned through the list, the user decides to click one or more of the shown ads.
 In the multi-slot setting \cite{Gatti2012}, it is assumed that multiple ads in a listing may receive clicks.
 The probability that ad $i$ receives a click when shown at slot $m$ = $\Gamma_m \mu_i$.